Third Ward, Houston: History of public schools

 In 1955 a new Allen elementary opened in another area not in proximity to the Third Ward.
 The former Allen campus became the Yates Annex, a school for Black 7th Graders meant to relieve Yates High School.
 In 1956 the campus was renamed J. Will Jones Elementary School, relieving Blackshear and Dunbar schools.
 In September 1959 the new Johnston opened in Meyerland and the old Johnston became Miller Junior High School.
 Blackshear received an expansion in 1960.
 In 1961 the Longfellow building began to house Dunbar Elementary School.
 Blackshear received expansions in 1965.
 In 1966 J. Will Jones received a 12 classroom annex.
 Contemporary Learning Center began in 1973 and moved into the former Miller building in 1976.
 Blackshear received an expansion in 1980.
 Dunbar closed in 1981.
 Kazi Shule, an HISD-affiliated charter school in the Third Ward serving grades 4-6, opened in 1996.
 The name in Swahili meant "The Working School".

-Due to a decline in enrollment, HISD closed Douglass Elementary School in May 2005.Pace, Gina.
-"Schools Welcome Katrina Students."
-CBS News.
-September 16, 2005.
-Retrieved on April 4, 2009.
+Due to a decline in enrollment, HISD closed Douglass Elementary School in May 2005.
 In spring 2005 Douglass Elementary had 274 students and had faced a 26 percent decline in enrollment in a five-year period leading to 2005.
 After Hurricane Katrina struck in the fall of that year Douglass temporarily reopened to accommodate hurricane refugees.
 The HISD board voted 6-1 to lease Douglass to the KIPP program for one year, so the Katrina school could operate.
 KIPP opened NOW (New Orleans West) College Prep, a temporary K-8 school.
 In March 2006, HISD agreed to sell the Douglass Building to Yellowstone Academy.
 Yellowstone bid on the building for $1.9 million ($ when adjusted for inflation).